blazerzero/duo-help/Data-Overview-Movie.md

 ## **Attribute Definitions**
 NOTE: Depending on which scenario you are working on, you may only be working with a subset of these attributes.
-- **ListingNumber**: The database's listing number for this movie or TV show.
+- **listingnumber**: The database's listing number for this movie or TV show.
 - **title**: The title of the movie or TV show.
 - **year**: The year the movie or TV show was released in.
 - **rating**: The content rating of the movie or TV show, as defined by the Movie Picture Association of America (MPAA) or the Federal Communications Commission (FCC), respectively.